 Infrastructure and service areas for the components of the WTC Memorial and Redevelopment Plan will be primarily located below-grade and accessed via the Liberty Street vehicular ramp at Liberty Park.
-These below-grade uses may require the acquisition of subsurface portions of adjacent streets, including Cedar Street from the eastern side of West Street to the eastern side of Washington Street and the southern portion of Liberty Street from the eastern side of West Street to the western side of Greenwich Street.
-The majority of uses at the Site, including the Memorial, cultural, commercial office, retail and hotel, will share this below-grade servicing infrastructure, while below-grade access for automobiles and possible temporary below-grade truck access for Freedom Tower will be separated from the remainder of the site's below-grade service network and may use separate entrances on Vesey Street.
+These below-grade uses may require the acquisition of subsurface property, including portions of adjacent streets as described above including Cedar Street from the eastern side of West Street to the eastern side of Washington Street, and the southern portion of Liberty Street from the eastern side of West Street to the western side of Greenwich Street.
+The majority of uses at the Site, including the Memorial, cultural, commercial office, retail and hotel, will share this below-grade servicing infrastructure. , while below-grade access for automobiles and possible temporary below-grade truck access for Freedom Tower will be separated from the remainder of the site's below-grade service network and may use separate entrances on Vesey Street.

-The WTC Memorial and Redevelopment Plan will accommodate visitors to the Memorial, and the museum and cultural uses, in a dignified and respectful manner that considers and complements the Memorial setting.
+The WTC Memorial and Redevelopment Plan will accommodate visitors to the Memorial Program and the museum and cultural uses, in a dignified and respectful manner that considers and complements the Memorial setting.
 Visitor services and amenities will be provided at the Site.
 These will include a below-grade bus parking facility.

 Mechanical equipment areas, utility zones, storage areas, and other building service areas and connections will also be located primarily below grade at the Site.
+Rock anchor tie-backs will be installed below certain streets and may be installed in certain private properties adjacent to the Site to support below-grade retaining walls.
+This may require the acquisition of subsurface easements from the City and certain private property owners.